 However, even though the material is mostly covering about the 9th to the 11th century it was actually not written until the 13th century so some of the stories have obviously been altered a bit.
 The long-lived Icelandic oral tradition of telling stories at night in the common rooms kept the stories alive but might also have been the cause of some of them being quite unbelievable.
 The authors behind the Icelandic Sagas are also unknown even though historians have contemplated who they think is behind them.
 One of the most well-known instances of this occurring is in the case of Egils Saga but many think it is written by the one and only Snorri Sturluson who also happens to be the man behind Snorra-Edda or Eddu-Kvæði.

 It is fascinating to learn that you can actually read about life in Iceland from the 9th century and that these accurate descriptions created a base so great that today’s genealogical and family history can be traced all the way back to these times.
-Most Icelanders can actually trace themselves back to the settlers through a genealogy website called Íslendingabók which largely built on the information provided in the Icelandic Sagas.
+Most Icelanders can actually trace themselves back to the settlers through a genealogy website called Íslendingabók which is largely built on the information provided in the Icelandic Sagas.
 However, all of this information and the fact that Icelanders can so well trace their heritage doesn’t really give anyone else an insight.
-After all, if the information is all in Icelandic what good will that do?
+After all, if the information is all in Icelandic what good will that does?
 Well, fear not.
-The Icelandic Sagas are all available in multiple languages and have been translated to English, German, French and other Scandinavian Languages.
+The Icelandic Sagas are all available in multiple languages and have been translated into English, German, French and other Scandinavian Languages.

 The Guardian describes the Icelandic Sagas this way: “As tragic as Shakespeare, as colorful as The Canterbury Tales, as enduring as Beowulf, as epic as The Iliad and eminently more readable than The Holy Bible.”